Witiko/doctoral-thesis/main.md

 held a series of *Towards a Digital Mathematics Library* workshops [@sojka2008towards; @sojka2009towards; @sojka2010towards; @sojka2011towards], which were also co-located with CICM.
-In 2012, the *Math Information Retrieval (MIR)* workshop, which included the historically first competition of math information retrieval systems, was co-located with CICM.
+In 2012, the *Math Information Retrieval (MIR) workshop*, which included the historically first competition of math information retrieval systems, was co-located with CICM.

  [69]: https://cicm-conference.org/2012/cicm.php?event=mir&menu=general